-Relapsed/refractory acute myeloid leukemia (AML) currently lacks effective CAR-T therapy products due to the absence of specific target antigens.
-Most AML antigens are frequently expressed in normal hematopoietic stem/progenitor cells (HSPCs) or healthy organ tissues, thereby increasing the risks of target toxicity and non-neoplastic toxicity.
-CD33 is expressed in leukemia cells from over 80% of AML patients.
-Compared to other targets such as CLL-1 and CD123, CD33 typically exhibits higher expression levels across various AML subtypes, reducing the risk of treatment failure and relapse caused by tumor antigen escape, making it an ideal therapeutic target for AML.
-However, conventional CD33 CAR-T therapies have demonstrated suboptimal efficacy in clinical trials and face challenges such as toxicity and insufficient expansion.
-To further investigate the safety and efficacy of CAR-T therapy for AML, our center has initiated a clinical study on functionally optimized CD33 CAR-T (FO33 CAR-T) cell therapy for refractory/refractory AML.
+Relapsed/refractory acute myeloid leukemia (R/R AML) currently lacks effective CAR-T therapeutic agents due to the absence of tumor-specific target antigens.
+Most AML-associated antigens are expressed on normal hematopoietic stem/progenitor cells (HSPCs) and healthy tissues, increasing the risk of on-target off-tumor toxicity and non-neoplastic toxicity.
+CD33 is present on leukemic cells in over 80% of AML patients.
+Compared with CLL-1, CD123 and other targets, CD33 exhibits higher expression across diverse AML subtypes, reducing the risk of treatment failure and relapse caused by antigen escape and thus serving as an ideal therapeutic target for AML.
+However, conventional CD33-targeted CAR-T cells demonstrate suboptimal efficacy in clinical trials, accompanied by significant toxicity and inadequate in vivo expansion.
+To further investigate the safety and efficacy of CAR-T therapy for AML, our center has initiated a clinical trial of functionally optimized CD33 CAR-T (FO33 CAR-T) cells for R/R AML.
+We constructed a lentiviral CAR vector containing the CD33-targeting scFv, 4-1BB, and CD3ζ, followed by insertion of adjuvant molecule X. FO33 CAR-T cells showed superior cytotoxicity against AML cell lines and enhanced biological activity compared with conventional CD33 CAR-T cells, and exerted safe and effective antitumor effects in preclinical models.
+This single-center, open-label, prospective clinical trial aims to evaluate the safety and efficacy of FO33 CAR-T cells in patients with R/R AML, as well as to characterize the pharmacokinetic and pharmacodynamic (PK/PD) profiles of this therapy.

 Study Type